NevenaNensy/NevenaNensy/README.md

 How to reach me: https://www.linkedin.com/in/nevena-petkovic-b22554240/

-Hobies: Salsa social dance, Snowboard, Music...
+Hobies: Salsa social dance, Snowboard, Music and I have a plan to add more skills that I would like to learn...